 Nowadays, everyone seems to be plagued by one health & fitness challenge or another.
 Some people are desperate to lose weight, while others really need to tone-up on their muscle strength.
 The elderly need to solidify their bones, while the younger lot is more interested in looking attractive.
 Whatever their reasons for exercising, the great majority of these folk can’t generally afford to take up expensive gym subscriptions.
 For this reason, they look to the internet to acquire some free, workout guidance.
-Through plans like the TDS TV offer, they check out the interesting DIY exercise tutorials on YouTube, and purchase online workout equipment.
+Through plans like the TDS TV offer, they check out the interesting DIY exercise tutorials on YouTube, and purchase online workout professional gym equipment.

 Because nothing beats instant home deliveries of your desired goods, right?